 California’s Control, Regulate, and Tax Adult Use of Marijuana Act.
 California’s Proposition 64 legalized the nonmedical possession and use of marijuana by adults over the age of twenty-one.
 They may now possess up to one ounce of marijuana and cultivate up to six plants.
 Possession and cultivation for personal use in excess of these limits is still illegal.

 Employers may still maintain and enforce drug and alcohol free workplace policies prohibiting the use of marijuana by employees and prospective employees.
-Also, any person who engages in conduct while under the influence of marijuana that constitutes professional malpractice or negligence can be held liable.
+Also, any person who engages in conduct while under the influence that constitutes professional malpractice or negligence can be held liable.

 California already allows patients and registered caregivers to obtain and use medical marijuana upon the recommendation of a physician.
 Physicians may give recommendations when they believe the person’s health would benefit from the use of marijuana for the treatment of diseases such as cancer, chronic pain, migraines, or any other illness the symptoms for which marijuana provides relief.